RavSS/HAVK/TASKLIST.md

-# Tasklist for the HAVK operating system
+# Tasklist for the HAVK operating system and kernel
-### Last Updated: 2020-09-21
+### Last Updated: 2020-11-13
 #### High priority
 - The kernel crashes on AMD systems (but not Intel systems) during some point in which my descriptor tables are prepared and loaded, which points to the idea that they're not completely free of formatting errors.
-- Add dynamic priority functionality to the round-robin scheduler, as it currently gives all tasks an identical time slice.
+- Implement a high-priority task queue which lets tasks switch context to a registered task "service".
+This will alleviate the shortcomings of the round robin scheduler.
 - Create a package for better concurrency support e.g. mutexes.
-- Let the kernel run its own tasks and let user tasks order system operations using IPC instead of relying upon doing system calls immediately.
-- Create a virtual filesystem task.
+- Create a model for storage-based I/O. Preferably something like the
+  following: (S)ATA driver for drive I/O -> drive and partition manager ->
+  filesystem driver(s) -> virtual filesystem.
+Perhaps run each one as its own task.
+This includes reworking the ATA PIO driver to separate the GPT and FAT16 parsers from it.
 - Implement user-space signal handling so user tasks can handle interrupts.
   Currently needed for better PS/2 operability.
+Could work as a part of the high-priority task queue.
 - Rework the message passing system.
 Instead of having a single queue which drops the oldest messages, do it the L4 way and give each task a limited number of message slots i.e. 64.
-- Move my ATA PIO driver into user-space as a task and implement functionality into the kernel to handle the initialisation files or "modules" my bootloader puts into memory.

 #### Low priority
-- Reorganise the bootloader arguments structure and provide a consistent format that does away with some of UEFI's oddities.
 - Properly calibrate the LAPIC timer so it's more accurate than the PIT.
 - Implement FAT12 and FAT32 support, along with a VFAT driver.
 - Improve the capabilities of the ATA PIO operations, particularly error